daidensacha/Portfolio-Daiden-Sacha/README.md

         - As the project director, I need someone to be responsible for particular parts of development within the framework of a larger project.
         - As the project director, I’m looking for someone who can work within a team framework, in collaboration with others.
         - As the project director, I want someone with good communication skills and work ethic.
-        - As the project director, I want someone who is reliable and can commit to completing agreed work within a given time frame.
+        - As the project director, I want someone reliable who can commit to completing agreed work within a given time frame.
         - As the project director, I want to know your skills
         - As the project director, I want to see examples of work